 How can we improve our studies and not cut them out to be a mere headache?
 Here are some points to consider.

 The course is a lot to be covered with only a little time to complete it.
 In order to complete the course, some aspects are rushed past.
 And the children in order to score well, mug up everything, without understanding the content.
 They work on their rote memory, rather than their comprehension of the topic.

 Our attention span is less.
 Period!

 We have so many things juggling; they make retention difficult.
 How many of you actually remember what you learned while you were in school?
 You remember only what you use.
 Half of the things are lost.
-With many distractions and lack of proper understanding makes retention difficult.
+Many distractions and lack of proper understanding make retention difficult.

 3) Application – Learning by Doing